 Most people don’t make the decision to go back to school lightly.
 It’s a big deal.
 In the long term, going back to school could do wonders for your career.
-But, in the short term, it can …
+But, in the short term, it can complicate your life …

 Tag: college education

 It’s fall and many young people are looking at those college applications and thinking “is college still a good idea?”
 It’s a relevant question considering the high cost of tuition and the student debt problem in America.
 It’s also an issue that spurred debate this past spring.
 Before you decide whether you should take the plunge, take these factors into consideration.